ashokbob9989/Library_Management_System_Project/LibraryManagementSystem/README.md

 1. Clone the repository.
 2. Set up your Oracle database and update the connection details in `application.properties`.
 3. Run the application using your IDE or the command line.
-4. signup and then login using  `http://localhost:8080/lms`, to access the system's APIs.
+4. signup and then login using  `http://localhost:8080/lms`, to access the APIs.

 ---